 For example, if your ideal version of yourself is a strong, athletic physique then you might try classical strength and conditioning training.
 If your ideal for yourself is improved coordination, you might look towards cardio dance classes.
 The psychology of exercise is generally a mixture of the psychology of self (and how you perceive yourself) and what we find enjoyable.
 The way that we perceive ourselves – and aim to be – is something that we need to understand to establish goals that we actually care about enough to keep ourselves on track!

-Now that you have the framework of an ideal version of yourself, choosing goals is much easier.
-You can look at where you are now and where you want to be, and make a plan that takes you from “here” to “there”.
+Look at where you are now and where you want to be, and make a plan that takes you from “here” to “there”.
 Goals should be stepping stones on the way, but they must be constructed properly.
-Most people fail because they have unrealistic goals and failure does nothing to make people more enthusiastic about what they’re trying to achieve!
+Most people fail because they have unrealistic goals.
 Goals should be big enough to inspire you to act, but small enough that you can achieve them and feel the satisfaction of completing a challenge.

-In regard to the psychology of exercise, setting and achieving goals is an important and valuable process for many reasons: confidence, self-esteem, motivation, etc. The basis for confidence is what you believe you can accomplish.
+Setting and achieving goals is an important and valuable process for many reasons: confidence, self-esteem, motivation, etc. The basis for confidence is what you believe you can accomplish.
 If you start with small goals and work up to larger goals, you will improve your self-belief along the way.
 Each new challenge you complete will require you to grow and improve, making you more capable for future challenges and obstacles (both in training and life!).
-This is the process by which mastery occurs in every field – in exercise and sports performance, respect for this process can make or break your long-term success.

 Motivation is at the heart of the psychology of exercise.
 Motivation is the desire and drive to do something, which should already alert us to the fact that it will come and go.
 The problem with motivation is that it is fickle and many people do not need much tempting to skip training sessions, eat things that they know are counter-productive to their goals and generally sabotage their own success.